How to Make Frozen-Yogurt Balls for Dessert

 Prep time: 20 min

 - 1/3 cup frozen yogurt, per person

 * Don’t smash the cereal into powder; you want to be able to identify the type of cereal.

 Instructions for Making Yogurt Balls

 - Using a cookie scoop or melon baller, scoop out however many bonbons you want for each person.
-I think five is a nice number, and five standard melon baller scoops will equal about 1/3 cup of frozen yogurt.
+I think 5 is a nice number, and 5 standard melon-baller scoops will equal about 1/3 cup of frozen yogurt.

 - They don’t have to be perfect scoops, so don’t spend a lot of time on this part.
 Place onto a baking sheet lined with tin foil, parchment, or a Silpat (silicone baking mat).
 If you’re making these for a party, I suggest using several different flavors of frozen yogurt and cereals.

-- Place the baking sheet into the freezer for at least a half hour so the bonbons will be easier to roll and less likely to melt.
+- Place the baking sheet into the freezer for at least 30 minutes so the bonbons will be easier to roll and less likely to melt.

 - While the yogurt balls are resting, measure out your cereal(s) into plastic sandwich baggies.
 Depending on the size of the cereal, use a rolling pin to crush it slightly.
 Decant the cereal into a bowl large enough for the yogurt scoop to roll around in (but not shallow enough for them to roll out of).